-KNN queries retrieve the top K trajectories with the minimum aggregate distance to a few points (entitled the KNN point query [21][94][95]) or a specific trajectory (entitled the KNN trajectory query [117][3]).
+KNN queries retrieve the top-K trajectories with the minimum aggregate distance to a few points (entitled the KNN point query [Chen et al. 2010; Tao et al. 2002; Tang et al. 2011]) or a specific trajectory (entitled the KNN trajectory query [Yi et al. 1998; Agrawal et al. 1993]).

-As depicted in Figure 9 B), an example of the KNN point query is to retrieve the trajectories of vehicles that are close to two given restaurants (e.g. q_1 and q_2).
-Sometimes, the order between the query points is also considered [21], e.g. finding the top-k nearest trajectories first passing q_1 and then q_2 .
+As depicted in Figure 9(b), an example of the KNN point query is to retrieve the trajectories of vehicles that are close to two given restaurants (e.g., q_1 and q_2).
+Sometimes, the order between the query points is also considered [Chen et al. 2010], for example, finding the top-k nearest trajectories first passing q_1 and then q_2 .
 Without the order, Tr_1 is the nearest trajectory to the two points.
 However, Tr_2 becomes the nearest after considering the order.
 The KNN point queries concern more about whether a trajectory provides a good connection to query locations rather than whether the trajectory is similar to the query in shape.
 Additionally, the number of query points is usually very small and can be far away from each other in applications.
 As a result, we cannot connect these query points sequentially to formulate a trajectory and then call the solution designed for the KNN trajectory query to solve it.

-As illustrated in Figure 9 C), a KNN trajectory query can find the GPS logs of people traveling through a specific route.
+As illustrated in Figure 9(c), a KNN trajectory query can find the GPS logs of people traveling through a specific route.
 To answer such a query, the first step is to define a similarity/distance function between two trajectories.
 Then efficient query processing algorithms are designed to address the problem of searching over a large set of candidate trajectories.
 Sometimes, we need to retrieve the trajectories of vehicles traversing a specific path.
 There are two ways to achieve the goal.